Introduction to quantum groups: 6a. Gaussian laws

 with the Lie algebra $\mathfrak u_N$ being a complexification of the Lie algebra $\mathfrak o_N$. \end{theorem}

 \begin{proof} This is something rather philosophical, and advanced as well, that we will not really need here, the idea being as follows:

-(1) The unitary and orthogonal groups $U_N,O_N$ are both Lie groups, in the sense that they are smooth manifolds, and the corresponding Lie algebras $\mathfrak u_N,\mathfrak o_N$, which are by definition the respective tangent spaces at 1, can be computed by differentiating the equations defining $U_N,O_N$, with the conclusion being as follows:
+(1) The orthogonal and unitary groups $O_N,N_N$ are both Lie groups, in the sense that they are smooth manifolds, and the corresponding Lie algebras $\mathfrak o_N,\mathfrak u_N$, which are by definition the respective tangent spaces at 1, can be computed by differentiating the equations defining $O_N,U_N$, with the conclusion being as follows: